 Tip: Check out the current prices for your stay at the Grootberg Lodge here.

 Summer school holidays start around July/August, so it’s a perfect time to embark on a trip to Namibia with the whole family.

 How To Get Around Namibia With Kids

-Namibia is one of the safest countries in Africa, but one of the biggest precautions you’ll need to take is traveling on the gravel roads.
-The good news is that many car rental companies will give you a heads up regarding road safety.
+Namibia is one of the safest countries in Africa, but one of the biggest precautions you’ll need to take is traveling on gravel roads.
+The good news is that many car rental companies will give you a heads-up regarding road safety.

 Public transport isn’t a viable option.
 Busses only run from city to city, and not within the main regions.